kframework/matching-logic-prover/prover/clpr/README.md

 ### The fragment (not sure)

+The following proof rules use very rich matching logic syntax.
+We may want to find a fragment (of the syntax) so that the implementation may be simpler and more efficient.

+Unfortunately, the (Plugin) and (Plugout) rules seem to use a lot of matching logic syntax, including "forall" and "floor".

 ### Proof rules

 ```
+/* Basic Propositional reasoning */

 P -> P1  P -> P2  ...
 P -> Pn
 ------------------------------- (/\-IntroR)
 P -> P1 /\ P2 /\ ... /\ Pn